 In May 2015, Navidea and its subsidiary Macrophage Therapeutics, Inc., as guarantor, executed a Term Loan Agreement (the CRG Loan Agreement) with Capital Royalty Partners II L.P. in its capacity as a lender and as control agent for other affiliated lenders party to the CRG Loan Agreement (collectively, the Lenders) in which the Lenders agreed to make a term loan to the Company in the aggregate principal amount of \$50 million (the CRG Term Loan), with an additional \$10 million in loans to be made available upon the satisfaction of certain conditions stated in the CRG Loan Agreement.
 Closing and funding of the CRG Term Loan occurred on May 15, 2015 (the Effective Date).
 The principal balance of the CRG Term Loan will bear interest from the Effective Date at a per annum rate of interest equal to 14.0%.
-The Company will make quarterly payments of interest only in arrears commencing on June 30, 2015.
 Through March 31, 2019, the Company has the option of paying (i) 10.00% of the per annum interest in cash and (ii) 4.00% of the per annum interest as compounded interest, added to the aggregate principal amount of the CRG Term Loan.
-Principal is repayable in eight equal quarterly installments during the final two years of the term.
+During the nine-month period ended September 30, 2015, \$769,000 of interest was compounded and added to the balance of the CRG Term Loan.
+In addition, the Company began paying the cash portion of the interest in arrears on June 30, 2015.
+Principal is due in eight equal quarterly installments during the final two years of the term.
 All unpaid principal, and accrued and unpaid interest, is due and payable in full on March 31, 2021.
-In addition, \$256,000 of interest was compounded and added to the balance of the CRG Term Loan during the quarter ended June 30, 2015.
-As of June 30, 2015, the outstanding principal balance of the CRG Term Loan was \$50.3 million, and we were in compliance with all covenants of the CRG Loan Agreement.
+As of September 30, 2015, the outstanding principal balance of the CRG Term Loan was \$50.8 million, and we were in compliance with all covenants of the CRG Loan Agreement.
+The Company believes it is still possible to achieve the level of operational performance required to maintain compliance with the applicable covenants, but that if necessary, it has access to resources required to cure a potential shortfall.
 The majority of the proceeds from the CRG Note were used to repay all amounts outstanding under the Oxford Loan Agreement.
-The remaining proceeds will be used to support the growth of the Company's Manocept technology and for general operating purposes.
+The remaining proceeds are being used to support the growth of the Company's Manocept technology and for general operating purposes.